sadiangabay/sadiangabay.github.io/_posts/getting_started_at_POC.md

   - surgical plan
 - check that implant surgical assistant is present
 - check patient’s implant
-- check the drills (are present and adequately charged)
+- check the power drills (are present and adequately charged)
 - check correct sizes have arrived (example Austin Moore all sizes in narrow and regular)
 - secure hip post
 - get yellow plastic for prep
 - get towels, draw sheets and wadding sheet for padding the bony prominences
-- secure pliers for removal of steinman pin (when applicable)
+- secure pliers for removal of Steinman pin (when applicable)
 - double check your ioban/opsite/skin markers (tailored according to patient’s needs, consultant’s request and cost effectivity)
-- remind scrub nurse early on to secure equipment that you need (such as a good reduction clamp for an RU, reamers)
+- remind scrub nurse early on to secure equipment that you need (such as a good reduction clamp for an RU, straight reamers, vise grip, lamina spreader)
 - ready K-wires. cerclage wires, straight needles (where applicable)
-- call the RadTech (at the OPD or ER) if you need an early shoot for image intensifier or your want an x-ray prior to prep
+- call the RadTech (at the Radiology department OPD or ER) if you need an early shoot for the image intensifier or your want an x-ray prior to prep
 - call the pathology department for a heads up if you are sending an RFS (the RFS form should be filled out day prior to surgery)
-- do we need music? (some teams want music on the background-with a particular genre, some want utter silence) music soothes the tension and anxiety, i find it nice to have one
+- do we need music? (some teams want music on the background-with a particular genre, some want utter silence) music soothes the tension and anxiety, I personally find it nice to have one.
+So prepare a playlist justin case your team wants one
-- know what your surgeon wants
+- know what the primary surgeon wants pre op(positioning, particulars of prepping), intra op (preferred instruments, preferred approach) and post op
-- don’t forget to eat prior to surgery! we don’t want an assist fainting because of hypoglycemia
+- don’t forget to eat prior to surgery! the least that we want is an assist fainting because of hypoglycemia

 ## Surgery proper
-- in prepping
 - you would know the flow of the surgery if you have studied the case
 - some basic rules to follow:
   - keep yourself sterile
   - do not obstruct the primary surgeon, give him space to move and maneuver
   - do not pass instruments/ gauze/ in front 	of the surgeon’s field
   - pay attention to what he is saying, don’t make him ask twice
-- do we have to elevate the table? (order stool for your self)
+- do we have to elevate the table
 - do we have to reposition the lights?
-- do we have to sit on a stool (if it is a forearm surgery)
+- do we have to sit on a stool (for a forearm surgery)
+- efficieny intra op decreases the intra operative and contributes in favor of the patient

 ## Duty day
 - Come at 6 am - this would be enough time for trans out and for duty preparations before going up to the conference room
-- During trans out- it’s good to know the status of all patients of the team that has been operated on and not just the one you are doing trans out
+- During trans out- it’s good to know the status of all patients of the team that has been operated on and not just your own personal patients
 - Don’t forget to write your patient’s name for on-call surgery at the ER board
 - For the on-call surgery remember the following
   - Wound gram stain